-Western aficionado Jake Farley comes out of his ten-years-later viewing of 3:10 to Yuma with a newfound respect for James Mangold’s film.
+Western aficionado Jacob Farley comes out of his ten-years-later viewing of 3:10 to Yuma with a newfound respect for James Mangold’s film.

 Westerns, as a genre, are not unlike the sport of boxing.
 Where once they were the respective pinnacles of American cinema and sport, they’ve since been relegated to, if not the dustbins of history, at least the pile of papers set next to the shredder of history, if you’ll forgive me for torturing a metaphor.
 They’re also similar in that I personally have a strong fondness for each of them stemming from my youth, though nowadays I approach each with a bit more trepidation, since Westerns are, of course, largely built on lies.
 History wasn’t really like that—“cowboys” were, more often than not, Mexican workers or former slaves, not the lantern-jawed white men we so often imagine, and the famed gunfights were usually more like drunken brawls (when they happened at all).